-- Achieve a score of 80% or higher on the Bible Knowledge Exam. - SAU Undergraduate students who have a GPA of 3.0 or higher may apply to the MAMM program at the end of their Sophomore year.
-An interview with the MAMM Admissions

-Committee may be required.
-Students who are accepted into the program may enroll in CMI 511, CMI 540, CMI 520, and CMI 525 online while undergraduates; those courses may fulfill degree or elective requirements in the undergraduate program.
+- Achieve a score of 80% or higher on the Bible Knowledge Exam. - SAU undergraduate students who have a GPA of 3.0 or higher may apply to the program at the end of their sophomore year.
+An interview with the program admissions committee may be required.
+Students accepted into the program may enroll in CMI 511, CMI 540, CMI 520, and CMI 525 online while undergraduates, which may fulfill bachelor's requirements by petition.